cpmpercussion/homepage/_posts/2011-04-05-ios-networked-metronome-proof-of-concept.md

 type: post
 published: true
 meta: {}
+description: "Somebody asked me whether it was possible to have a metronome synchronised between a bunch of iPhones... it turns out it is!
+I made this little demo with"
 ---

 Somebody asked me whether it was possible to have a metronome synchronised between a bunch of iPhones... it turns out it is!